-2 The initial duration of the Bodyshell Integrity Guarantee is six (6) years extendable to ten (10) years and the duration of the Manufacturer's Warranty is three (3) years extendable to six (6) years, in both cases starting from the original purchase date of the caravan.
-It is a condition of the warranty that an annual service is performed on the caravan in accordance with the service plan.
-Failure to comply with this term will invalidate the warranty.

-3 The unexpired term of the Warranty Cover on your caravan may only be assigned, transferred or novated to subsequent owners with Bailey's consent (not to be unreasonably withheld) and on payment to Bailey of a transfer fee of £35.
-Full documentary evidence that the caravan has been serviced annually should be provided at the time of assignment, in accordance with the terms and conditions detailed above.
+- 2 The initial duration of the Bodyshell Integrity Guarantee is six (6) years and the duration of the Manufacturer's Warranty is three (3) years in both cases starting from the original purchase date of the vehicle.
+It is a condition of the warranty that an annual service is performed on the vehicle in accordance with the service plan.
+Failure to comply with this term will invalidate the warranty. - 3.
+The unexpired term of the Warranty Cover on your vehicle may only be assigned, transferred or novated to subsequent owners with Bailey's consent (not to be unreasonably withheld) and on payment to Bailey of a transfer fee of £35.
+Transfer can only be made within the first three months (3) of subsequent ownership and full documentary evidence that the vehicle has been serviced annually must be provided at the time of assignment in accordance with the terms and conditions detailed above.